Child Sexual Abuse: A Case Study and Treatment Process

 Jane: I guess also some sadness, but not as clear as the anger.

-The next article will be a continuation of this one when we will outline further the progress of Jane’s process/journey.
-We’ll move a bit further into the emotional charge; how it relates to her personal history of sexual abuse, and the physical symptoms.
+The next article will be a continuation of this one where we will outline further the progress of Jane’s journey in resolving child sexual abuse.
+We’ll move into the emotional charge; how it relates to her personal history of sexual abuse, and the physical symptoms.

 In the previous article I described how I started working with Jane.
 This is how we continued.
 After a little chat when she arrives, and in order to ease any initial tension, I have her sitting comfortably again and we start the second session.
 In our little chat I also ask her what happened during the past week; if there have been any changes as to how she feels, how she relates to others and how she feels inside her own skin.